Sheriff's office doing mass vehicle inspections during pandemic

 While department officials are making plans to reopen their public office at the Daviess County Courthouse, doing business will be different when the public is again allowed inside the department’s tax office.

-On Thursday morning, sheriff’s deputies were performing vehicle inspections at the Owensboro Sportscenter.
+On May 7, sheriff’s deputies were performing vehicle inspections at the Owensboro Sportscenter.
 Deputies stopped doing inspections at the sheriff’s office in March when the office was shuttered because of the pandemic.

 “For the past couple of weeks, with the office closed, we haven’t done on-station vehicle inspections,” said Major Barry Smith, the office’s chief deputy.
 “We have been doing a lot more inspections at people’s residences.”